JustinMarshall98/Archipelago---YuGiOh-Dungeon-Dice-Monsters-GBA-/worlds/yugiohddm/docs/setup_en.md

 # Yu-Gi-Oh!
 Dungeon Dice Monsters Setup Guide

 ## Playing YGO DDM in the Multiworld
-- The game will play out solely in Free Duel.
-Do not enter any tournaments!
+- If your progression mode is Free Duel, do not participate in tournaments!

 ## Required Software
 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 Please use version 0.4.4 or later for integrated